Career Overview

 2,440% Employed Full Time

-Some computer engineering tasks require the hands-on building of systems, installation and testing and close vision work.
-This work is team-oriented and cross-disciplinary, requiring close work with other IT professionals, managers and customers.
+Some computer engineering projects require the hands-on building, installation and testing of systems.
+This work is team-oriented and cross-disciplinary, requiring close collaboration with other IT professionals, managers and customers.

 Career Pathways

-Recent computer engineer graduates may obtain employment in programming positions or as junior testers, junior engineers in hardware development or as electrical engineers.
+New computer engineer graduates find work in programming positions or as junior testers, junior engineers in hardware development or as electrical engineers.

-Computer engineers can go on to senior consulting engineer positions, senior management positions such as chief information officer or chief technology officer or the president or CEO of an IT company with additional education and experience.
+Computer engineers can progress to senior consulting engineer positions or senior management positions such as chief information officer or chief technology officer.
+With significant additional education and experience, some go on to run their own IT companies.

 Occupational Interests